The Vines (band): Future Primitive (2009–2012)

-2012–2015: Wicked Nature
+Wicked Nature (2012–2015)

-On 30 March 2012, the Vines' Facebook page changed its profile picture to a single previously unseen promotional photo of Nicholls, implying that he was the only remaining member of the band.
 Heald confirmed his departure from the band in 2012.
 A new line-up, consisting of Nicholls, drummer Lachlan West and bassist Tim John, entered the studio to record their sixth album on 20 August 2012 in Sydney's 301 Studio and completed the mixing of the album at the end of 2012.

-On 18 April 2013, the band's management, Parker & Mr French, announced via their Tumblr page that "the new record from the Vines is definitely on the way".
-Additionally, "2013 has the Vines sixth album in the incubator and an announcement coming about a new and the first collaborative side project from Craig Nicholls." was written on the band's own section of the Parker & Mr French Tumblr page.

 West revealed in a June 2013 interview with his other band, Something With Numbers, that two producers have worked on the forthcoming Vines release.
 Paul McKercher produced the first half of the record and Lachlan Mitchell, who also produced the latest Something With Numbers record, worked on the second half based upon West's recommendation to Nicholls.
 The article also stated that the new Vines album was "due for release in the latter half of this year (2013)".
-However, the year passed with no new material from the band or news as to when the album would be released.

-On 3 June 2014, a new press shot featuring the new line-up was uploaded to the band's official Facebook page, as well as a new cover photo containing an updated version of the band's original logo.

 According to a June 2014 Faster Louder article, in addition to the anticipated sixth album, a seventh album was recorded with the new line-up.

 At the beginning of July 2014, the Vines created a PledgeMusic page for their sixth record Wicked Nature, a double album which was released on 2 September 2014.
 The lead single "Metal Zone" was released on 14 July.
 Its music video premiered on Noisy on 11 July.

-In spring of 2015, it was announced that Craig Nicholls started a side project called White Shadows, which focused on electronic music.
-A debut album for the project, titled Secret of Life, was later released that year.
-Its lead single, "Give Up Give Out Give In", was released on 9 April 2015 with a music video produced.
-The album featured over 70 different guest musicians.
+Craig Nicholls announced the side project White Shadows, focused on electronic music.
+The project released the lead single "Give Up Give Out Give In" on 9 April 2015, with a music video produced.
+The debut White Shadows album Secret of Life was released later in 2015, featuring over 70 different guest musicians.